JamesHJ0137/JamesHJ0137/README.md

 ## OBJECTIVE
 Optimise the user experience to meet their needs and develop efficient and innovative services to achieve business goals
 <br>&#38;<br>
-Stay on track with deadlines and programme-level goals
+Collaborate with stakeholders and stay on track with deadlines and programme-level goals

 <!--
 ## WORK EXPERIENCE